 More information is included under the topic Early Smallbone Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Smallbone Settlers in the United States in the 18th Century
+Smallbone Settlers in United States in the 18th Century

 The Smallbone Family Crest was acquired from the Houseofnames.com archives.
 The Smallbone Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.